BlakeRhodes/NeoArcadia/Recover-Phase.md

 ## Step 4: Recover Stamina

 - Two characters must be selected for standing watch.
 The dangers of the Ancient Future do not rest.
-If the watch can not be filled, the party is slain in the night.
+If the watch can not be filled, the party is slain in the night (Probably by wolves).
 - The party recovers one stamina.

 ## Step 5: Recover Resourcefulness